seal-aerospec/firmware_individual-component_demos/README.md

 # Firmware
-Aerospec firmware for the esp-32
+Aerospec firmware demos for individual sensors on the ESP-32.